alexverboon/posh/GroupPolicy/readme.md

+The GroupPolicyXtended Module

-This folder contains GPO scripts
+This module contains cmdlets for Group Policy management